 14. Location, location, location

-This means store your supplies in more than one location.
-There’s potentially some loss at any one location due to water, natural disasters, mice, or whatever.
+This means store your supplies in more than one location, like mini caches.
+There’s potentially some loss at any one location due to pests/rodents, water, natural disasters, or whatever.
 The rest is safe.

 15. OpSec